KenSuenobu/leetcode-solutions/README.md

 As I get time, I will add more optimizations to the code, which you will be able to see in the code repository history.

-Where possible, I use brute force to solve solutions.
-I will also use more elegant solutions as I have time to go back over code and make appropriate changes.
+Where possible, I use brute force to solve problems, if it makes sense.
+I also use more elegant solutions as I have time to go back over code and make appropriate changes.

 I'm open to suggestions, criticism, or anything else.
 If you are interested in offering better solutions, please feel free to submit a